Keeping Kids Safe Online – It’s Your Responsibility

 The internet.
 It’s a technological marvel that rivals the best inventions of the last 100 years.
 It’s made everyday life so much more convenient.
 And it can be a very scary place with devious people doing their best to spy on you, spam you, trick you into giving them your important personal information and in general – do you harm!
 If you have children in your household you are vigilant in ensuring they are protected and the the perils of the online universe may find you at a loss.
 It’s tough to know what steps to take to safeguard ourselves and our children.
-We don’t have all the answers, but we can give you three things you can do right now to make your online experience safer and more enjoyable.
+We don’t have all the answers, but we can give you three things you can do right now to help with Keeping Kids Safe Online.

 Using a good anti-virus program can head off malware before it has a chance to infect your computer.
 Avast Software offers a free version of their anti-virus software that works great on PCs and Macs.
 There are other free anti-virus programs available.
 Regardless of which one you choose, install it, use it and save yourself some headaches.